herpaderpaldent/seat-notifications/README.md

 # seat-notifications
 With this [SeAT](https://github.com/eveseat/seat) Package you can setup and manage notifications.
-It is build to be expendend from within the package or from another package.
+It is build to be expended from within the package or from another package.
 Please read more about it further down.

 [![Latest Stable Version](https://poser.pugx.org/herpaderpaldent/seat-notifications/v/stable)](https://packagist.org/packages/herpaderpaldent/seat-notifications)
 [![StyleCI](https://github.styleci.io/repos/140680541/shield?branch=master)](https://github.styleci.io/repos/140680541)